AOSC-Archive/aosc-wiki/users/installation/amd64.md

 ## User, and Post-installation Configuration

-The tarballs doesn't come with a default user and `root` user is disabled, you would have to create your own account before you reboot into AOSC OS - while leaving the password empty for the `root` user - you can always use `sudo` for your superuser needs.
+All tarballs do not come with a default user and `root` user is disabled, you would have to create your own account before you reboot into AOSC OS - while leaving the password empty for the `root` user - you can always use `sudo` for your superuser needs.

 ### Add a user